This page contains affiliate links. Learn more.

 After crossing the border you can decide whether to go to the more densely built older eastern part or the newer western part of Johor Bahru.
 I made my way to the west as the only clinic that bothered answering my query was Pusat Rawatan Komplimentari Ozone Treatment Centre led by nutritionist Mr. Syed Irfan Ahmad.
 It is located in the new Bukit Indah area that has few big malls and residential areas in walking distance.
 There are few other clinics in the Easter part too, but not so close to budget accommodation.
 Therefore if you’re going there you need to take a taxi for visiting the clinics.

 Syed is originally from Pakistan, but has been living in Malaysia for nine years(2017).
-Unfortunately Pakistan may not have the best reputation in the world at least in the western minds, but that image has been created mostly by their low class expat communities in non-muslim countries in the west, who have turned to extremism as a reaction to, or result of incompatibility of Islamic and modern Western mindset.
+Unfortunately Pakistan may not have the best reputation in the world at least in the western minds, but that image has been created mostly by their low life expat communities in non-muslim countries in the west, who have turned to extremism as a reaction to, or result of incompatibility of Islamic and modern Western mindset.
 Failed multicultural social experiment and mass immigration pushed by the globalists in the west is taking it’s toll.
 And in Central/South-Asian context the problems are fueled also by foreign propaganda(internally and externally) that incite conflicts between different sects, dubious sources of funding for extremist preachers and historically problematic relations especially with India.

 In Malaysia however, such marginalization and stigma has mostly been avoided due to the common religious underpinning and Pakistani Malaysians seem to be well integrated.